BigFiuBrother/big-fiubrother-display/README.md

 ### Install

-In order to install big-fiubrother-camera, a virtual environment is recommended.
+In order to install big-fiubrother-display, a virtual environment is recommended.
 This can be achieved executing:

 ```
-python3 -m venv big-fiubrother-camera-venv
+python3 -m venv big-fiubrother-display-venv
 ```

 To install all the dependencies, execute the following command: